-Select one discipline area for study
+Select one discipline area for study.

-Stage 3 Dance
+Stage 4 Dance

 Learners explore dance.
-They learn about how dance can represent the world and they make dances to represent their ideas about the world.
+They learn about how dance can represent the world and they make dance to represent their ideas about the world.
 They share their dance with peers and experience dance as audiences.
 Learners become aware of their bodies and learn about the body bases, parts and zones used safely in dance.
-They explore space, time and dynamics as they make and observe dances.
-Students explore locomotor and non-locomotor movements and use these fundamental movement skills in their own dance.
-They experiment with simple technical and expressive skills.
+They explore space, time, dynamics and relationships as they make and observe dances.
+They explore locomotor and non-locomotor movements, and use these fundamental movement skills in their own dance.
+Learners experiment with simple technical and expressive skills, and begin to learn about choreographic devices through assisting to select and organise movements for small group and in their own dances.
 Learners experience dances from a range of cultures, times and locations, including dances from cultures in their local community.